nufi-official/fcl-web3auth-plugin/README.md

 ## Description

-This package is a plugin for dapps on Flow blockchain which already use [FCL](https://github.com/onflow/fcl-js).
-It enables users to login in through popular social login providers such as Google, Facebook, Discord and others.
-With [couple of lines of code](https://github.com/nufi-official/walletless-flow/pull/12), allow your users to onboard more easily through social login of their choice and keep your FCL integration untouched.
-A "Kitty Items" demo app using this lib is deployed at https://walletless.nu.fi/ and you can find more about web3Auth [here](https://web3auth.io/).
+This package is a plugin for DApps on Flow blockchain that already use [FCL](https://github.com/onflow/fcl-js).
+It enables users to log in in through popular social login providers such as Google, Facebook, Discord and others.
+With a [couple of lines of code](https://github.com/nufi-official/walletless-flow/pull/12), allow your users to onboard more easily through social login of their choice and keep your FCL integration untouched.
+A "Kitty Items" demo app using this lib is deployed at https://walletless.nu.fi/ and [here](https://web3auth.io/) you can find more about Web3Auth, the service powering this package.

 ![login](https://github.com/nufi-official/fcl-web3auth-plugin/assets/22474126/4623f55b-2f94-4e70-ae11-6701bfd15b52)